ziyoung/better-wilcom-docs/wilcom-docs/Modifying/transform/Rotate_objects_interactively.md

 ## To rotate objects interactively...

-1Select the objects to rotate.
+1. Select the objects to rotate.

-2Click a second time.
+2. Click a second time.
 Rotation handles appear at the corners and an anchor point at the center.

 ![transform00040.png](assets/transform00040.png)

-3Optionally, drag the anchor point to any position.
+3. Optionally, drag the anchor point to any position.

 ![transform00043.png](assets/transform00043.png)

-4Click-and-drag a rotation handle in either direction.
+4. Click-and-drag a rotation handle in either direction.